 Right before you leave for your trip, do the following:

-Pack your backpack: Once you put everything in your pack and hoist it for the first time, you might decide you don’t need that extra can of chili after all.
+Pack your backpack: Once you put everything in your backpack and hoist it for the first time, you might decide you don’t need that extra can of chili after all.
 See our articles on How to Pack a Backpack for tips on packing efficiently and Ultralight Backpacking Basics for tips on lightening your load.

 Check the weather: Either plan accordingly based on what you learn, or consider postponing or canceling the trip if you need to.